kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

 SELECT e.FirstName, e.LastName, d.DepartmentName
 FROM (
     SELECT * FROM Employees
-    WHERE IsActive = 1 AND Salary > 50000
+    WHERE IsActive = 1 AND BaseSalary > 50000
 ) e
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID;